ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 5 rows in set.
 Elapsed: 0.005 sec.
 ```

-This has sped up our query from 0.6s to 0.008s over 75 times!
+This has sped up our query from 0.6s to 0.008s - over 75 times!

 > These savings can be even greater on larger datasets with more complex queries.
 See [here](https://github.com/ClickHouse/clickpy) for examples.

 ### A more complex example

-The above example aggregates a simple count per hour using the SummingMergeTree.
-Statistics beyond simple sums require a different target table engine: the AggregatingMergeTree.
+The above example aggregates a simple count per hour using the [SummingMergeTree](/en/engines/table-engines/mergetree-family/summingmergetree).
+Statistics beyond simple sums require a different target table engine: the [AggregatingMergeTree](/en/engines/table-engines/mergetree-family/aggregatingmergetree).

 Suppose we wish to compute the number of unique IP addresses (or unique users) per day.
 The query for this: